ParallelMaths/parallel/pages/7-12-maths-jokes.md

 Maryam has said that she first became fired up about mathematics when her big brother told her a story about the great mathematician Carl Friedrich Gauss.
 When Gauss was a schoolboy, his teacher tried to keep the class busy by asking them to add up all the numbers from 1 to 100.
-I suspect that he wanted to nip out for a 15-minute nap.

 However, before the teacher had even left the room, Gauss’s hand shot up and he announced that the answer was 5,050.